Comparing the performance of practical two-qubit gates for individual $^{171}$Yb ions in yttrium orthovanadate: Fidelity estimations and implementations

 \subsection{Photon interference-based gate}

 In this scheme, the fidelity is primarily restricted by the optical quality of the source.
 Specifically, when transferring to an MUB basis, we assume all single-qubit gates and the beam splitter to be ideal.
-Therefore, we consider the fidelity of the two-qubit gate to be limited by the two-qubit operation.\\
+Excitation pulses are also considered to be perfect.
+Therefore, we consider the fidelity of the two-qubit gate to be limited by the two-qubit operation.
+Since this scheme operates faster than the photon-scattering approach, the primary fundamental limiting factors are the optical decay and pure dephasing rates.
+In the following, we discuss why other parameters can be neglected.\\

 This scheme requires the detection of two consecutive single photons.
 Assuming the detection time ($T_d$) is longer than the optical lifetime ($T_d> T_{1o}$) the fidelity is given by \cite{wein2020analyzing, asadi2020protocols}